Skip to main content

 Compared to:

-Compared to the prior value, Kansas (100.0%) is not statistically different from the previously measured value (100.0%).
+Compared to the prior value, Kansas (99.9%) is less and worse than the previously measured value (100.0%).

 Prior Value